nus-cs2103-AY2021S1/ip/README.md

-# com.jacob.duke.Duke project template
+# mamba project template

 This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+It's named after the NBA Los Angles Lakers Legend _Kobe Bryant_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij